Average student loan debt for doctors in 2023

 Medical School Debt:

-• Medical students face increasing financial burdens due to rising tuition fees and related expenses, resulting in a significant increase in their total education debt.
-These economic challenges are compounded by physician salaries not keeping pace with the escalating costs of medical schools and education studies.
+• Medical students face increasing financial burdens due to rising tuition fees and related expenses, significantly increasing their total education debt.
+These economic challenges are compounded by physician salaries needing to keep pace with the escalating costs of medical schools and education studies.

 • The average medical student accumulates substantial debt throughout their educational journey.